pestlett/jQuery.videontage/README.md

     		$('div#loading-message').html( Math.round( ((100 * data.count) / data.total), 2 ) + '% loaded');
     	}
     });

+## What is the imagemap?

+The image map is a JSON object that contains all the photos to use with the plugin and the dominant colour for each photo.
+I have used [color-thief-master](https://github.com/Dashboard-X/codropes-examples/tree/master/color-thief-master/color-thief-master) by [dineshkummarc](https://github.com/dineshkummarc) to generate this map.
+The object is layed out as below:

+    {
+        "fileIndex": {
+            "filename": "file1.jpg",
+            "dominantColor": {
+                "r":201,
+                "g":197,
+                "b":201
+            }
+        },
+        ...
+    }

 ## Options
 1.	width: integer, if not specified gets width from canvas element itself